MicrosoftDocs/azure-dev-docs/articles/mobile-apps/azure-mobile-apps/howto/data-sync.md

 ## What is a sync table?

-The Azure Mobile Apps SDKs provide an `IRemoteTable<T>` that accesses the service directly.
+The Mobile Apps SDKs provide `IRemoteTable<T>`, which accesses the service directly.
 The operation fails if the device doesn't have a network connection.
 A *sync table* (provided by `IOfflineTable<T>`) provides the same operations against a local store.
 The local store can then be synchronized with the service at a later time.
-Before any operations can be performed, the local store must be initialized.
+Before you perform any operations, you must initialize the local store.

 ## What is a local store?

 A local store is the data persistence layer on the client device.
 Most platforms use SQLite for the local store, but iOS uses Core Data.
 You can also implement your own local store.
 For example, use a version of SQLite with SQLCipher to produce an encrypted store.

-## How offline sync works
+## How does offline sync work?

 Your client code controls when local changes are synchronized with a data sync service.
 Nothing is sent to the service until you *push* local changes.
 Similarly, the local store is populated with new or updated data only when you *pull* data.